hyperledgendary/contract-as-a-service/README.md

 ## QuickStart

-All the commands below have been put into a makefile that can be run as follows
+All the commands below have been put into a justfile that can be run as follows

-- `make nodecontract` builds and published the Docker image for the Node.js contract
+- `just nodecontract` builds and published the Docker image for the Node.js contract
-- `make javacontract` builds and published the Docker image for the Java contract
+- `just javacontract` builds and published the Docker image for the Java contract
-- `make gocontract` builds and publised the Docker image for the Go contract (coming soon)
+- `just gocontract` builds and publised the Docker image for the Go contract (coming soon)
-- `make network` builds the network of Peers, Orderers and CAs
+- `just network` builds the network of Peers, Orderers and CAs
-- `make tls` creates the X509 certificates required to work with TLS between chaincode and peer
+- `just tls` creates the X509 certificates required to work with TLS between chaincode and peer
-- `make iamsetup` creates the secret key to pull from the container registry
+- `just iamsetup` creates the secret key to pull from the container registry
-- `make nodedeploy` Deploys the Node chaincode definition to the peer, and stands up the chaincode container in a separate k8s namespace from IBP
+- `just nodedeploy` Deploys the Node chaincode definition to the peer, and stands up the chaincode container in a separate k8s namespace from IBP
-- `make javadeploy` Deploys the Java chaincode definition to the peer, and stands up the chaincode container in a separate k8s namespace from IBP
+- `just javadeploy` Deploys the Java chaincode definition to the peer, and stands up the chaincode container in a separate k8s namespace from IBP
-- `make identity` creates a application identity for client applications to use.
+- `just identity` creates a application identity for client applications to use.

 ## Node.js Smart Contract
 The contract in this example is simple, but it's here just to demonstrate how it can be deployed.
 It's the basic getting started contract found in the Fabric Docs and the IBP VSCode exentions.
 The key thing is the dockerfile that is used to package up the contract, and some minor changes to the package.json